paterrx/paterrx/README.md

 - 🎓 Undergraduate in Information Systems at FIAP
 - 👀 I’m interested in tecnology and business
 - 📫 Contact me on Linkedin - gabriel-paterra
-- 💡 "Be the change you want to see in the world".
+- 💡 "Be the change you want to see in the world"

 <!---
 paterrx/paterrx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.